Port Authority Bus Terminal: Later years

+Further expansion proposals

 Air rights

 The PANYNJ has attempted to further expand the terminal through public–private partnerships by leasing air rights over the North Wing.
 In 1999, a 35-story building, to be known as 7 Times Square, was proposed to be constructed over the North Wing and a golf driving range was to be constructed over the South Wing.
 However, the project was put on hold in 2001 due to a decline in the economy following the dot com bust.

 Between 2000 and 2011, the PANYNJ worked with Vornado Realty Trust, which had partnered with the Lawrence Ruben Company.
-In November 2007, the PANYNJ announced the terms of an agreement in which it would receive nearly $500 million in a lease arrangement for a new office tower that would also provide funds for additional terminal facilities.
-It would include 1.3 e6sqft of commercial space in a new office tower, which was to use the vanity address 20 Times Square, the addition of 60000 sqft of new retail space in the bus terminal, as well as 18 additional departure gates, accommodating 70 additional buses carrying up to 3,000 passengers per hour.
+Plans for the tower were revived in April 2007.
+That November, the PANYNJ announced the terms of an agreement in which it would receive nearly $500 million in a lease arrangement for a new office tower that would also provide funds for additional terminal facilities.
+The new tower would include 1.3 e6sqft of commercial space in a new office tower, which was to use the vanity address 20 Times Square, the addition of 60000 sqft of new retail space in the bus terminal, as well as 18 additional departure gates, accommodating 70 additional buses carrying up to 3,000 passengers per hour.
 New escalators would be installed to help move passengers more quickly between the gate area and the ground floor.
 Construction was expected to begin in 2009 or 2010, and take four years to complete.
 After an architectural competition, the PANYNJ selected the design by Pritzker Prize-winning architect Richard Rogers from Rogers Stirk Harbour + Partners for a 45-story office tower with an overall height of 855 ft.
 The agreement expired in August 2009, and in May 2010, Vornado was given a retroactive extension on the deadline to August 2011.
 In July 2011, Vornado announced they had found a new partner to partially finance the tower, but in November 2011, the new backers pulled out of the project.

 In June 2014, the PANYNJ received a higher price than anticipated for the sale of nearby property, $115 million versus $100 million.
 The value of air rights above the terminal would be higher than previously appraised, thanks to rising property values in the area surrounding the terminal and an indication of the rising value air rights above the terminal.
 The agency had intentions to release a request for proposals for air-rights development in 2014–2015.